raggi/openssl-osx-ca/README.md

  * OSX CA bundles are not always particularly up to date, for example in August 2016, they contained 17 expired certificates and several that Mozilla have chosen to remove, either for technical or audit reasons.
+ * Installation as root is generally not required, and may require some extra changes to the Makefile.